dekorateio/dekorate/readme.md

 It makes generating Kubernetes manifests as easy as adding:  [@KubernetesApplication](annotations/kubernetes-annotations/src/main/java/io/dekorate/kubernetes/annotation/KubernetesApplication.java) on your main class (or any other class).

 Stop wasting time editing xml, json and yml and customize the kubernetes manifests using annotations.

+## Rebranding Notice

+As the project nowdays supports `decorating` of kubernetes manifests without the use of annotations, the name `dekorate` no longer describes the project in the best possible way.
+So, the project will be renamed to `dekorate`.

+The new project page will be: http://dekorate.io and the new repository will be: https://github.com/dekorateio/dekorate.
+This repostiory will stay open until all remaining pull requests are processed and then  it will redirect to  https://github.com/dekorateio/dekorate.

+For new issues and pull requests please don't forget to use https://github.com/dekorateio/dekorate.

 ## Features